padiketeku/EarthObservation101-Practicals/Activity-03-Understanding Data Types and Conventions.md

 print (age);
 ```
 ### Strings
 A string variable is created once a text value is assigned.
-The text is locked up either in single ' or double " quotes.
-Never mix them up; just select one (preferably a single quote) and be consistent.
-A native JavaScript string variable for an African country will be declared, as shown below.
+The text is locked up either in single (') or double (") quotes.
+Never mix them up; just select one (preferably a double quote) and be consistent.
+For example, a client-side JavaScript code showing a string variable for a country may be written as:

 ```Javascript
 var country = 'Ghana';
 print (country);
 ```

+The variable is **country** and **Ghana** is assigned to this variable.
+This is a string variable (as a single quote is wrapped around **Ghana**).
+You may verify this by printing the variable to the Console.

 ### Lists
 Lists are defined using square brackets [ ] and are useful for holding multiple values, which can be of dissimilar data types.
-A list variable of 5 countries in Europe will be declared as:
+A list variable of 5 countries in Europe may be declared as:

 ```JavaScript
 var europe = ['Sweden', 'Latvia', 'Portugal', 'France', 'Slovakia'];